Ravenbrook/mps/procedure/review.rst

 _`.calc.manpower-used`: The manpower used is the time for entry, kickoff, checking, logging, brainstorm, edit, and exit.
-Kickoff, checking, logging and brainstorm must be multiplies by the number of checkers.
+Kickoff, checking, logging and brainstorm should be multiplied by the number of checkers.
 Entry and kickoff may be assigned to another document reviewed at the same time.